kacollins/lightning-talk/README.md

 # Giving a Lightning Talk
 Kimberly Collins

-When I decided to give this talk, I had a hard time coming up with a topic
+I had a hard time coming up with a topic for this talk!
 * I’ve given [several lightning talks](https://www.youtube.com/@Techlahoma/search?query=Kimberly%20Collins)
 * I’ve helped lots of people find talk topics and give their first talks

 Filling 5 minutes is easier than you think

-Keeping it to 5 minutes is not as easy as you think
+# Keeping it to 5 minutes is not as easy as you think
+I had to cut a lot of content

 Focus on the beginning and ending of your talk - your first and last slides